ayathree/true-beauty-client/README.md

 ### ⚙️ System Features
 - 🌐 **Protected Routes** – Role-based route protection for User and Admin
 - 📤 **Image Uploading** – For product listings and user profiles
+- 💬 **Review System** - Customer can rate and give review for a product
 - 🧩 **Reusable Components** – Clean architecture and modular React components
 - 🚀 **Performance Optimizations** – Lazy loading, efficient state management, and smooth UI
 - 🧪 **User-Friendly Interface** – Intuitive layout for seamless interaction